dr010001111/devrant-pwa/README.md

 ## Getting involved

-This project targets a big change and needs extensive support from you guys to make it a reality. devRant has many members from various branch of bussinesses
+This project targets a big change and needs extensive support from you guys to make it a reality.

 devRant has many members from different business sectors, which we should use to develop the best possible product.